Sunshine State beckons for Aussie sports amid coronavirus - WHIZ News

 BRISBANE, Australia (AP) — Australia’s so-called Sunshine State continues to be a safe haven for professional sports in the country because of its relatively strong success in dealing with the coronavirus.

 Six Melbourne-area Australian Football League teams have already been relocated temporarily to Queensland because of a spike in COVID-19 infections in Victoria state and a subsequent six-week lockdown of the city.
-On Wednesday, AFL officials told the Queensland government they would like more clubs to make the move north.
+On Wednesday, AFL officials said more would follow, with the Melbourne Demons moving further north following their stint in Sydney.

+“This is a clear plan that makes Queensland the base for our competition and provides greater certainty for everyone,” AFL chief executive Gillon McLachlan said at a news conference.
+“Understanding the ongoing situation with COVID-19 in Victoria, Victorian teams will be based out of Queensland for up to 10 weeks as we aim to get the majority of the season complete in that time frame.”

+The AFL still has 11 rounds of a scheduled 17-round home-and-away season to complete.
+The four clubs from Western Australia and South Australia states had been based in Queensland for several weeks before returning to their hometowns in Perth and Adelaide this month.

 Australia’s National Rugby League, concerned over a fresh outbreak in two Sydney suburbs where many NRL players live, is also considering relocating some teams to Queensland.
 Although at this stage, with the league seven rounds into a comeback following the coronavirus lockdown, most teams remain in New South Wales state.